All clear.

 Accounts Payable

-Accounts Payable doesn’t stop after the check is cut.
-Accounts and Budgets maintains W-9 information for 4,799 active vendors.
-In fiscal year 2010, 2096 vendors were paid through the payables process.
+Accounts Payable doesn't stop after the check is cut.
+Accounts and Budgets, in conjunction with purchasing, maintains W-9 information where applicable for nearly 9,000 active vendors.
 Accounts and Budgets prides itself on accuracy and timeliness.
 The Accounts and Budgets employees assist the county officials, commissioners, employees and the general public with any questions related to the financial aspects of the county.
 The Accounts and Budgets staff strives to be good stewards of public funds.

 ^ Back to top